St Michael & All Angels, Awliscombe

 Welcome to the web page for St Michael & All Angels, Awliscombe.

-Please take the time to enjoy and admire this ancient building, which has been the spiritual home of
+When restrictions are lifted and life returns to “near normal”, please take the time to enjoy and admire this ancient building, which has been the spiritual home of

 generations of Awliscombe people for at least 600 years.

 1st Sunday 9:30.
 Eucharist

 3rd Sunday 9:30.
 Lay-led service

 We are delighted that lay led services have recommenced, while precautions against infection continue